HenrikSamuelsson/C_Plus_Plus_Primer/Definitions.md

 **prepcocessor variable** Variable defined by a preproccesor directive with an identifier and a value.
 When the preprocessor encounters this directive, it replaces any occurrence of identifier in the rest of the code by replacement to the corresponding value.
 R
 -
+**reference** A reference datatype that is less powerful but safer than the pointer.
+Can be implemented as a new name for an existing object.
 **return type** The type of the value returned by a function, specified in the definition of the function.
 S
 -